-Former Whangarei Intermediate School Year 8 teacher Neke Adams has taken on the role to support our teachers in both teaching te reo, and sharing Māori e-learning resources.
+Whangarei Intermediate School teacher Neke Adams has taken on the role to support our Kaiako Māori to become digitally immersed in their classrooms.

 “We want to start something.
-The ultimate goal is to get every teacher within our cluster collaborating in the Maori e-learning space,” says Neke.
+The ultimate goal is to get every teacher within our cluster collaborating in the Māori digital space,” says Neke.

-Neke is bilingual and has spoken te reo all her life.
-However, becoming a teacher of the language has been a personal learning journey, she says.
+Neke has been surrounded by te reo all her life.
+However, becoming a teacher of the language has been a personal learning journey as home spoken te reo is different to educational te reo.

-“Home spoken te reo is different to educational te reo.
-When it came to my teaching, I had to learn more words to complement that language that I already had.”
+“When it came to my teaching, I had to learn more words to complement that language that I already had.”

 Neke’s ultimate wish is for every New Zealand student and teacher to know the basics of te reo so they can converse in simple sentences.